Bolivia Adventure

 There are few options for getting to Bolivia (especially in Sucre) due to only the local Bolivian company Boliviana de Aviación or BoA operating most of the flights.
 After some research, we found that the flight from Miami International Airport (MIA) is the most reliable option to fly to Bolivia.
 The most convenient flight departs from MIA at 10 PM.
 So you can have a lot of opportunities to get to MIA by this time from any city in the USA.

-Returning flight from La Paz to Miami arrives at 3 PM, and you still have plenty of time to fly anywhere from MIA that afternoon.
+The returning flight from La Paz to Miami arrives early morning, and you still have plenty of time to fly anywhere from MIA that day.

 Another option to be considered is to arrive in La Paz (Bolivia) and buy a separate ticket to fly to Sucre with Boliviana de Aviación or BoA.
 There are several local flights at different times, averaging $52 to $85 per passenger.